-- (l) The commission shall waive any provision of Puc 900 or RSA 362-A after notice and an opportunity for a hearing, if it determines that waiver of the applicable statute or rule section is a net energy metering arrangement that is part of a utility strategy to minimize distribution costs, pursuant to RSA 362-A·9 - (m) The commission shall consider any request for a waiver, whether filed pursuant to (l) above or otherwise, pursuant to Puc 201.05, titled waiver of rules. - (n) A distribution utility may perform an annual calculation to determine the net effect of net metering on its default service and distribution revenues and expenses in the prior calendar year.
-The commission shall determine by order, after notice and hearing, the utility-specific method of performing the calculation and applying the results, as well as a reconciliation mechanism to collect or credit any such net effects with appropriate carrying charges and credits applied.
+(m) The commission shall waive any provision of Puc 900 or RSA 362-A after notice and an opportunity for a hearing, if it determines that waiver of the applicable statute or rule section is a net energy metering arrangement that is part of a utility strategy to minimize distribution costs, pursuant to RSA 362-A.9.

+(n) The commission shall consider any request for a waiver, whether filed pursuant to (l) above or otherwise, pursuant to Puc 201.05, titled waiver of rules.

+(o) A distribution utility may perform an annual calculation to determine the net effect of net metering on its default service and distribution revenues and expenses in the prior calendar year.
+Pursuant to Puc Part 203, the commission shall determine by order, after notice and hearing, the utility-specific method of performing the calculation and applying the results, as well as a reconciliation mechanism to collect or credit any such net effects with appropriate carrying charges and credits applied.

-Unclear what criteria govern this determination. - (o) The commission may by order, after notice and hearing, establish on a utility-specific or generic basis a methodology by which customer-generators may be provided service under time-based net energy metering tariffs. - (p) Renewable energy certificates associated with the customer-generator's facility shall remain the property of the customer-generator until such certificates are sold or transferred.
+(p) Pursuant to Puc Part-203, upon petition by a utility or on its own motion, the commission mayshall by order, after notice and hearing, establish on a utility-specific or generic basis a methodology by which customer-generators may be provided service under time-based net energy metering tariffs provided that it determines the resulting rates are just and reasonable and in accordance with RSA 362-A:9, VIII.

+(q) Renewable energy certificates associated with the customer-generator's facility shall remain the property of the customer-generator until such certificates are sold or transferred.